2021 Revision, amended 21-5-22

 2.3 All decisions shall be on a simple majority only of the members voting except for:

 2.4 A vote shall be taken for the election of any new member or the appointment of each officer (even if the role is not contested).

 2.5 In the event of a tie the Chairman shall have an additional casting vote.

 3. ANNUAL GENERAL MEETING

-3.1 The Annual General Meeting shall be held on a date agreed at the previous AGM.
+3.1 The Annual General Meeting shall be held on the third Saturday in May

 3.2 At the Annual General Meeting: